Widening of the Sylvian fissure. Arachnoid cyst

 immaturity

 Hello!
-Please tell me, my baby is diagnosed with immaturity of the brain for a month, here are the results of the ultrasound. strengthening, echogenicity of the brain parenchyma is not changed, the echostructure of the brain parenchyma is homogeneous, the echostructure of the thalamus is not changed, the Sylvian furrow is U-shaped with D and S, the depth of the anterior horns is right 2.6 mm, left 2.4 mm, the depth of the body is right 2.5 mm, left 2.4 mm, index of the anterior horns 26.5, width of the 3rd ventricle 2.2 mm, cavity of the transparent septum 5.3 mm, periventricular area: the structure is not changed, vascular plexuses: dimensions right-5.2 left- 5.2, the contour is clear, even, the structure is homogeneous!
-The neurologist said that the child has all the reflexes in the norm, he prescribed picamilon 0.02 1/4 2 times a day ...
+Please tell me, my one month old baby is diagnosed with brain immaturity by ultrasound, here are the ultrasound results.
+Midline structures are not displaced, differentiated, the pattern of convolutions and sulci is N, the interhemispheric fissure is 1.9 mm, the subarachnoid space is not expanded, vascular pulsation is not strength, echogenicity of the brain parenchyma is not changed, the echo structure of the brain parenchyma is homogeneous, the echo structure of the thalami is not changed, the Sylvian fissure is U-shaped with D and S, the depth of the anterior horns is right 2.6 mm, left 2.4 mm, body depth - right 2.5 mm, left 2.4 mm, anterior horn index 26.5, width of the 3rd ventricle 2.2 mm, cavity of the transparent septum 5.3 mm, periventricular region: structure unchanged, choroid plexus: dimensions right - 5.2 left - 5.2, the contour is clear, even, the structure is homogeneous!
+The neurologist said that all the child’s reflexes are normal, he prescribed picamilon 0.02 1/4 2 times a day...

 immaturity

 Hello!
-Please tell me, my baby is diagnosed with immaturity of the brain for a month, here are the results of the ultrasound. strengthening, echogenicity of the brain parenchyma is not changed, the echostructure of the brain parenchyma is homogeneous, the echostructure of the thalamus is not changed, the Sylvian furrow is U-shaped with D and S, the depth of the anterior horns is right 2.6 mm, left 2.4 mm, the depth of the body is right 2.5 mm, left 2.4 mm, index of the anterior horns 26.5, width of the 3rd ventricle 2.2 mm, cavity of the transparent septum 5.3 mm, periventricular area: the structure is not changed, vascular plexuses: dimensions right-5.2 left- 5.2, the contour is clear, even, the structure is homogeneous!
-The neurologist said that the child's reflexes are normal, he prescribed picamilon 0.02 1/4 2 times a day ...
+Please tell me, my one month old baby is diagnosed with brain immaturity by ultrasound, here are the ultrasound results.
+Midline structures are not displaced, differentiated, the pattern of convolutions and sulci is N, the interhemispheric fissure is 1.9 mm, the subarachnoid space is not expanded, vascular pulsation is not strength, echogenicity of the brain parenchyma is not changed, the echo structure of the brain parenchyma is homogeneous, the echo structure of the thalami is not changed, the Sylvian fissure is U-shaped with D and S, the depth of the anterior horns is right 2.6 mm, left 2.4 mm, body depth - right 2.5 mm, left 2.4 mm, anterior horn index 26.5, width of the 3rd ventricle 2.2 mm, cavity of the transparent septum 5.3 mm, periventricular region: structure unchanged, choroid plexuses: dimensions right - 5.2 left - 5.2, the contour is clear, even, the structure is homogeneous!
+The neurologist said that all the child’s reflexes are normal, he prescribed picamilon 0.02 1/4 2 times a day...

 What is an arachnoid cyst?
 How dangerous is it to human life?
 In the thickness of the membranes that cover the brain, a benign sphere is formed and filled with cerebrospinal fluid.
 This is an arachnoid cyst of the brain.

-So it is called because of the dislocation of the sphere, since the accumulation of cerebrospinal fluid in it occurs between two sheets of a thickened arachnoid membrane.
-The brain has only three.
+It is so called because of the dislocation of the sphere, since the accumulation of cerebrospinal fluid in it occurs between two layers of the thickened arachnoid membrane.
+The brain has only three of them.
 The arachnoid is located between the other two - hard superficial and soft deep.

-The Sylvian sulcus, the cerebellopontine angle or the area above the Turkish saddle and other areas become a frequent site of cyst dislocation.
-The development of the liquor sphere is more often observed in children, male adolescents.
+Frequent locations of the cyst are the Sylvian fissure, the cerebellopontine angle or the area above the sella turcica and other areas.
+The development of the liquor sphere is more often observed in children and male adolescents.

-In children, the arachnoid cyst of the brain is predominantly congenital and is formed in the embryonic stage during the formation of the central nervous system.
-It accounts for 1% of volumetric neoplasms inside the skull against the background of impaired cerebrospinal fluid circulation.
+In children, arachnoid cysts of the brain are predominantly congenital and form in the embryonic stage during the formation of the central nervous system.
+It accounts for 1% of volumetric neoplasms inside the skull due to disturbances in liquor circulation.

-Spheres of small sizes may not appear during life.
-With the growth of the cyst after the formation begins, the flow of fluid through the brain is blocked and hydrocephalus develops.
-With a compression effect (pressure) on the cerebral cortex, clinical symptoms appear, hernias may form or sudden death occurs.
+Small spheres may not appear during life.
+As the cyst grows after it begins to form, the flow of fluid through the brain is blocked and hydrocephalus develops.
+When compression (pressure) is applied to the cerebral cortex, clinical symptoms appear, hernias may form or sudden death may occur.

-According to the anatomical and topographic features, cysts of the cerebral hemispheres include:
+According to anatomical and topographical characteristics, cysts of the cerebral hemispheres include:

 • AC of the lateral (Sylvian) fissure;